Codex Monacensis (X 033): Description

-The text of the Gospels contains a patristic commentary (except for Mark) written in minuscule letters.
+Except for the Gospel of Mark, the remaining three Gospels contain patristic commentaries written in minuscule letters, interspersed between verses as opposed to around the main text.
 The commentary in Matthew and John is from the writings of John Chrysostom, and for some of Luke it is from Pseudo-Titus of Bostra.
-Though most of the commentary in Luke is between the verses, on the reverse side of folio 71 and both sides of folio 72, the commentary (from Origen and other early writers) has been written around the text in later hand to the original.
+Though most of the commentary in Luke is between the verses, on the reverse side of folio 71 and both sides of folio 72, the commentary (from Origen and other early writers) has been written around the text in a later hand to the original.

 There are no divisions such as titles (known as τίτλοι / titloi), and the Ammonian sections and Eusebian Canons (both early systems of dividing the Gospels into sections) are absent.
-The texts of Matthew 16:2b–3 and John 7:53-8:11 are omitted, though the Gospel of Mark has the longer ending.